CausalInferenceLab/From-Fixed-to-Flexible-Your-Guide-to-Adaptive-Designs-and-Master-Protocols/book/docs/Ch9_Case_Studies_of_Adaptive_Trial_Designs.md

 1) Background
 - Vosaroxin and Ara-c combination evaLuating Overall survival in Relapsed/refractory acute myeloid leukaemia (VALOR) was a phase III, double-blinded, adaptive randomised trial that evaluated vosaroxin + cytarabine versus placebo + cytarabine in patients with first relapsed or refractory acute myeloid leukaemia (AML) (NCT01191801).
 - The relapsed or refractory AML has poor prognosis with median survival that is generally less than 1 year.
 Before VALOR began, a phase II trial on vosaroxin + cytarabine showed promising early results that supported the initiation of phase III evaluation.
 - ***While it is often the case that phase II data are used to plan phase III confirmatory trials, it is important to note that estimates from phase II can be subject to uncertainty.*** This makes planning difficult for phase III trials, especially when there are financial constraints.
-In this case study, we discuss how a method for adaptive sample size re-assessment called a ‘promising zone design’ developed by Mehta and Pocock [Reference Mehta and Pocock20] was used to plan and execute VALOR.
+- In this case study, we discuss how a method for adaptive sample size re-assessment called a ‘promising zone design’ developed by Mehta and Pocock was used to plan and execute VALOR.

 2) Design and Methods
 - VALOR is an event-driven randomised trial that randomised AML patients 1:1 to the vosaroxin arm or to the placebo.
 The primary endpoint was overall survival (OS) with the intention-to-treat principle being used as the primary analysis.